Eun/MoveToDesktop/README.md

 Settings
 ========
-You can place the [MoveToDesktop.ini](MoveToDesktop.ini) into `%AppData` and modify the settings in it.
+You can place the [MoveToDesktop.ini](MoveToDesktop.ini) into `%AppData%` and modify the settings in it.
 A restart of the application might be needed.

 Changelog